nebrius/raspi-io/README.md

 });
 ```

 The `io` property must be specified explicitly to differentiate from trying to control, say, an Arduino Uno that is plugged into the Raspberry Pi.
 Note that we specify the pin as `"P1-7"`, not `7`.
-See the [section on pins](#pin-naming) below for an explanation of the pin numbering scheme on the Raspberry Pi.
+See the [section on pins](#pin-naming) below for an explanation of the pin numbering scheme on the Raspberry Pi, which can be a bit confusing.

 **Warning:** this module _must_ be run as root, even though it cannot be installed as root.

 **Note:** This module is not intended to be used directly.
 If you do not want to use Johnny-Five, I recommend taking a look at [Raspi.js](https://github.com/nebrius/raspi), which underpins this library and is a little more straight-forward to use than using raspi-io directly.

+## Important Notes

-## Pin Naming
+### Pin Naming

 The pins on the Raspberry Pi are a little complicated.
 There are multiple headers on some Raspberry Pis with extra pins, and the pin numbers are not consistent between Raspberry Pi board versions.